Illumina/manta/src/markdown/mantaUserGuide.md

 ID | Description
 --- | ---
 GT | Genotype
-GQ | Genotype Quality
+FT | Sample filter, 'PASS' indicates that all filters have passed for this sample GQ | Genotype Quality
-PR | Number of spanning read pairs which strongly (Q30) support the REF or ALT alleles SR | Number of split-reads which strongly (Q30) support the REF or ALT alleles
+PL | Normalized, Phred-scaled likelihoods for genotypes as defined in the VCF specification PR | Number of spanning read pairs which strongly (Q30) support the REF or ALT alleles SR | Number of split-reads which strongly (Q30) support the REF or ALT alleles